 You can also filter to see SSO versus non-SSO users on the People page or in reports using the 'Login' People filter (accessible when you click the 'All People' button).

-By default, this field is set to show 'Any' (both SSO and non-SSO users).
-To change it, simply click the dropdown and choose 'External' or 'Internal' according to which type of users you want to see.
+By default, the People filter for this field is set to show 'Any' (both SSO and non-SSO users).
+To change it, click the dropdown and choose 'External' or 'Internal' according to which type of users you want to see.

-Step 2 - Is the user accessing the External login page?
+Step 2 - Is the user accessing the correct login page?

 Step 3 - Troubleshooting standard login issues